squidfunk/mkdocs-material/docs/guides/setting-up-navigation.md

 `slugify`

-:   This option allows for customization of the slug function.
-For some
+:   :octicons-milestone-24: Default: `headerid.slugify` – This option allows for
-    languages, the standard slug function may not produce good and readable identifiers.
+    customization of the slug function.
+For some languages, the default may not produce good and readable identifiers.
 Consider using another slug function like for example those from [Python Markdown Extensions][8]:

     === "Unicode"